schneidan/unveil/README.md

 Visit unveil's [project page](http://luis-almeida.github.com/unveil/) to read the documentation and see the demo.

+###Differences

+Use a threshold of -1 to trigger when you call rather than based on scroll distance, allowing you to still use the callback function (i.e. to load images first before running a carousel/slideshow builder on the same image set).

 ###Browser support
 Compatible with All Browsers and IE7+.